-Cops probe 'unexplained' death in Auckland, tell neighbour woman may have been killed
+Police probe 'unexplained' death in Auckland, tell neighbour woman may have been killed

-An investigation is underway into the death of a woman at her Onehunga home and neighbours say they have been told by police that she may have been killed
+An investigation is under way into the death of a woman at her Onehunga home and neighbours say they have been told by police that she may have been killed.

 The 65-year-old was located in her home by a member of her extended family shortly after 10am today.